daj337n96/ROS_Hector/README.md

 Motion deals with EKF predict and correction

 ############################### hector_master ############################################
-publishes targets
+publishes targets to move to

 /hector/target
 /hector/state
 /hector/stop

 ############################### hector_motion ############################################
-publishes the motion
+publishes the motion that hector is making

 /hector/motion
 /hector/motion_pose for RViz